stefano-meschiari/dictr/README.md

     ## $ pattern : [1] "solid"
     ##   $ width : [1] 3

-You can use a shorthand and leave keys implicit (this is similar to the ES6 object literal shorthand). `dict` will try to create implicit keys based on the arguments:
+You can use a shorthand syntax that creates implicit keys based on the name of the variables:

 ``` r
 operating_system <- 'Amiga OS'